Attachment Parenting Results After 18 Years

 I Wouldn’t Have Spent Any Time Feeling Sorry for Other People’s Kids

-How other people choose to raise their children is none of my business.
-I understand that the hormones of pregnancy and my natural sensitivity made it difficult for me to ignore that my friends were sleep training their babies and whacking their toddlers for every little offense.
+I understand the hormones of pregnancy and my natural sensitivity made it difficult to ignore when my mom friends were sleep training their babies and whacking their toddlers for every little offense.
 But, ultimately, those babies and toddlers were loved and cherished as fiercely as my boys were and they’ll be okay.
 They are okay.

 This is important, mamas.
-You can set an example through your practice of attachment parenting, but when you waste time feeling sorry for other people’s kids you start doing things like judging their parents and offering unsolicited advice.
+You can set an example by practicing attachment parenting, but when you feel sorry for other people’s kids you start doing things like judging other moms and offering unsolicited advice.
 That’s not cool.
 And it’s not helpful.
 Unless you know a child is being legally abused, figure out a better way to use that energy.

 Don’t Give Up on Attachment Parenting

 Find support from other moms who are parenting this way.
 The online support I had from other moms was crucial to helping me stick with it on days when my family and friends were giving me grief about child-led weaning or gentle discipline.

-Our family dynamic is one of cohesion, teamwork and positive communication instead of the parent-as-dictator, fear-based, emotionally insecure model that many of us grew up with.
+Our family dynamic is one of cohesion, teamwork, and positive communication instead of the parent-as-dictator, fear-based, emotionally insecure model that many of us grew up with.